#BreakingNews A Man With A Knife Arrested Outside Of #BuckinghamPalace

 “At present, we are holding all of our guests within our attractions as per tried and tested security procedures.
 The safety and security of our guests and staff will always be our number one priority.”

-Kiana Williamson, a witness at Buckingham Palace said that she saw the two police officers wrestling a man out of a car that had stopped in front of Buckingham Palace. “[In less than a minute] the man had been restrained and looked almost unconscious by the side of the road.”
+Kiana Williamson, a witness at Buckingham Palace, said that she saw the two police officers wrestling a man out of a car that had stopped in front of Buckingham Palace.

+“[In less than a minute] the man had been restrained and looked almost unconscious by the side of the road.”

-Since the attack in March, police presence and security has been stepped up around United Kingdom tourist sites including Buckingham Palace.
+Since the attack in March, police presence and security has been stepped up around United Kingdom tourist sites, including Buckingham Palace.

 The palace makes it a policy of not commenting on security and security procedures.